Pagaruyung VII inscription: Background

-This inscription estimated to be issued by Akarendrawarman around 14th century AD.
+This inscription estimated to be issued by Akarendrawarman around the 14th century AD.
 This inscription mention Sri Akarendrawarman as maharajadhiraja and also mention other position, such as tuhan parpatih named Tudang and tuhan gha named Śrī Ratha, both of which are obedient and loyal servant of the king.

 This inscription is now stored with other inscriptions in Adityawarman Inscription Complex in Pagaruyung, West Sumatra, with inventory number of 26/BCB-TB/SMB.
 This inscription has been recognized National Cultural Heritage, through Letter of Decision Number 77/M/2019, published on March 12, 2019 by Ministry of Education and Culture of Republic of Indonesia.

 Physical description

 This inscription was made in a gray, andesite rock, that has a rectangle shape.
 This rock is broken in upper left side that broke until middle side of the writings, which remove some of the words.
 This inscription consists of 16 lines carved in andesite rock, with a size of 10 x 50 x 82 cm.

-Suhadi (1990), de Casparis (1996), Griffith (2012) argued that this inscription was written in Old Malay language; while Kusumadewi (2012) argued that it was written in Sanskrit, Old Malay, and Old Javanese languages, with a postpallawa script.
+Suhadi (1990), de Casparis (1996), Griffith (2012) argued that this inscription was written in Old Malay language; while Kusumadewi (2012) argued that it was written in Sanskrit, Old Malay, and Old Javanese languages, with a post-Pallava script.
 Istiawan (2006) argued that this inscription was written in Old Javanese with old Javanese script, that shows that Sanskrit and Malay influence is decreasing over time in the government of Adityawarman.

 Content

-The following is a translation and translation of the original text of the Pagaruyung VII Inscription into the Latin alphabet according to the readings of several experts.
-The translation is generally carried out based on the IAST (International Alphabet of Sanskrit Transliteration) standard.
+The following is a translation and translation of the original text of the Pagaruyung VII inscription into the Latin alphabet according to the readings of several experts.
+These are generally presented based on the IAST (International Alphabet of Sanskrit Transliteration) standard.